-The scene in your painting Bed for Dreams is identical to one in the movie Selena that was written and directed by Gregory Nava.
+The scene in your painting Camas Para Sueños – Beds for Dreams is identical to one in the movie “Selena” that was written and directed by filmmaker Gregory Nava.
 Had he seen your painting before making the movie?

 How did you and your sister get on top of your roof?

-“Here is a clue: The leaves and tendrils of the watermelons crawl up and lead you there.”
+“Here is a clue: The leaves and tendrils on the metal posts of the porch crawl up and lead us there.”

 Your paintings Sandia / Watermelon and Cakewalk have been the subject of much discussion.
 These pieces are wonderful jumping off points for discussing different cultures and families.
 Our school population is a huge ethnic mix, the primary being South East Asian.
 Looking at Cakewalk it was noted many subjects were wearing hats including the young lady on the crutches.
-The students were wondering why the hats and did the young lady on crutches loose a leg in some type of conflict?
+The students were wondering why the hats?
+And did the lady on crutches lose a leg in some type of conflict?
 Perhaps the conflict question stems from many of these being the children of war refugees.

-“The hats are caps that the American GI Forum members (Mexican American World War II veterans, their wives and other supporters) use during organization functions.
+“The hats are caps that the members of the American GI Forum (Mexican American World War II veterans, their wives, and other supporters) used during organization functions.
 The caps are flat, made of wool cloth and are of the same shape as those worn by the USA military like the air force and the army.
+The American GI Forum was first organized to secure benefits guaranteed by the 1944 G.I.
+Bill of Rights because Mexican American veterans were being denied medical services by the United States Department of Veterans Affairs.
+By 1959 the organization was advocating for the civil rights of Mexican Americans, including raising scholarship funds for Mexican American students like a cakewalk.

 When is your next book coming out?

 “It takes me several years to paint enough images for one book.
-Usually the books contain 13 to 15 paintings.
-Each painting takes from 3 to 9 months to complete.”
+The books usually contain 13 to 15 paintings.
+Each painting takes from 3 to 10 months to complete.”

 Will you autograph my copies of your books, photos, or autograph books?